-The aim of this factsheet is to explain what pulmonary stenosis is, what effect it will have on a child and how it can be treated.
+The aim of this information sheet is to explain what pulmonary stenosis is, what effect it will have on a child and how it can be treated.

 Pulmonary means ‘lungs’ and stenosis means ‘narrowing’, therefore pulmonary stenosis describes a condition where the pulmonary valve is very narrow.
 When this condition is present the muscle of the right ventricle must work harder to pump the blood through the narrow valve.
 Depending on how narrow the valve is, a child may have no symptoms, may tire quickly, or even faint.